AI-Hypercomputer/xpk/README.md

 A Filestore adapter lets you mount and access Filestore instances as local file systems, so applications can read and write objects in your volumes using standard file system semantics.

-To use the GCP Filestore with XPK user needs to create a a [Filestore instance](https://pantheon.corp.google.com/filestore/) and a manifest with PersistentVolume and PersistentVolumeClaim that mounts to the Filestore.
+To use the GCP Filestore with XPK you need to create a a [Filestore instance](https://pantheon.corp.google.com/filestore/) and a manifest with PersistentVolume and PersistentVolumeClaim that mounts to the Filestore.
 To learn how to properly set up PersistentVolume and PersistentVolumeClaim visit [GKE Filestore documentation](https://cloud.google.com/filestore/docs/csi-driver#access)

 Creating Filestore storage and attaching it to workload can be achieved in two ways:

 * Use `xpk storage attach` command, to attach existing filestore instance to your workloads.
-User must specify `--type=gcpfilestore`.
+You must specify `--type=gcpfilestore`.
 This command will use existing instance of Filestore, which you can find in your gcp console, or by running `gcloud filestore instances list`.
 Manifest file containing Filestore details must be provided.
 To see examples of manifest file please visit [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver#access) or [test example](tests/data/fs-manifest.yaml).
 The existing Filestore instance must be in the same VPC network as your GKE Cluster.

     ```shell
     python3 xpk.py storage attach fs-storage-attach --project=$PROJECT